Muktinath Tour by Helicopter

 Muktinath temple lies in conservation and trekking zone.
 So, two permits are required to enter in this area.
 One is Annapurna Conservation Area Project Permit (ACAP) and another is Trekker's Information Management System Permit (TIMS).
 It is restricted to enter in this zone without collecting these two permits.

 Which are the best months?

 March, April, May, June, September, October and November are the best time to visit Muktinath Temple.
 During these months weather will be clear and snow-capped mountains can be observed closely from Helicopter.

 Can I visit Pokhara and stay there instead of returning back to Kathmandu?

-Yes you can.
+Yes, you can.
 After Muktinath Yatra, you can land at Pokhara and stay there.
-Helicopter will be return to Kathmandu.
-You can come back to Kathmandu either by Tourist Bus, Private Car or schedule flight.
-By road it takes seven hours and 25 minutes by flight.
+The helicopter will be returned to Kathmandu.
+You can come back to Kathmandu either by Tourist Bus, Private Car or scheduled flight.
+By road, it takes seven hours and 25 minutes by flight.